LarryBattle/jquery.filterOptions/README.md

 jquery.filterOptions
 ====================

-A jQuery to filter options
+A jQuery plugin for filtering options inside a select element.

 Version `0.1`